Proud Spell

 Proud Spell (foaled May 13, 2005) is an American Thoroughbred racehorse and broodmare.
 As a two-year-old in 2007 she was rated one of the best juvenile fillies in the United States, winning her first three races including the Matron Stakes before finishing second in the Breeders' Cup Juvenile Fillies.
 She was even more successful in her second season, winning four races including the Fair Grounds Oaks, Kentucky Oaks, Delaware Oaks and Alabama Stakes.
 She was retired from racing after a single unsuccessful appearance as a four-year-old.

 Background

 Proud Spell is a bay mare standing just under 15.3 hands high with a narrow white blaze bred in Kentucky by her owner Brereton C. Jones.
-She from the first crop of foals sired by Proud Citizen who won the Lexington Stakes and finished second to War Emblem in the 2002 Kentucky Derby.
-As a breeding stallion, Proud Citizen has also sire the Kentucky Oaks winner Believe You Can.
-Proud Spell was the first foal of her dam Pacific Spell who won two minor races from sixteen starts in 2002 and 2003.
+She is from the first crop of foals sired by Proud Citizen, who won the Lexington Stakes and finished second to War Emblem in the 2002 Kentucky Derby.
+As a breeding stallion, Proud Citizen has also sired the Kentucky Oaks winner Believe You Can.
+Proud Spell was the first foal out of Pacific Spell, who won two minor races from sixteen starts in 2002 and 2003.

 The filly was set into training with J. Larry Jones and was ridden in all of her races by Gabriel Saez.